Top 5 photo restoration mistakes

 Cropping out the damage

-Remember if it looks like it has been restored, take a bit more care and attention.
+Remember if it looks like it has been restored, takes a bit more care and attention.